 - Formative feedback is intended to give the observed teacher constructive feedback about how to evolve their teaching in various ways.
 This information is responsive but not evaluative, and is put to use by the teacher in future teaching experiences.

 - Summative feedback is intended to evaluate the effectiveness of one’s teaching practice to meet various administrative requirements.

 Because the consequences are very different for formative and summative feedback, it is crucial that the intention be made clear at the outset of an observation and feedback experience.
-While many departments include peer evaluation as part of the summative review process, we recommend it as only part of a multi-dimensional process to include TRACE scores and other evidence of teaching effectiveness.
+CATLR is available to consult with departments and programs on developing formative feedback approaches.

 2. Signature Pedagogies and Departmental Culture